 You can connect to an RDS instance by using Data Management (DMS) or a client such as pgAdmin 4.

-You can log on to DMS from the ApsaraDB for RDS console and then connect to an RDS instance.
+You can log on to DMS from the ApsaraDB RDS console and then connect to an RDS instance.

 You can also use a client to connect to an RDS instance.
 ApsaraDB RDS for PostgreSQL is fully compatible with open source PostgreSQL.
 You can connect to an ApsaraDB RDS for PostgreSQL instance in the similar way that you connect to an open source PostgreSQL instance.
 This topic uses the pgAdmin 4 client as an example.
 You can also adopt this method when you use other clients.
 When you connect to an RDS instance by using a client, you must select the internal or public endpoint of the RDS instance based on your network environment:

-- If the client is deployed on an ECS instance that resides in the same region and has the same network type as the RDS instance, you can use the internal endpoint.
-For example, if the ECS and RDS instances both reside in VPCs in the China (Hangzhou) region, use the internal endpoint to establish a secure connection.
+- If the client runs on an ECS instance that resides in the same region and has the same network type as the RDS instance, use the internal endpoint.
+For example, if the ECS and RDS instances both reside in virtual private clouds (VPCs) of the China (Hangzhou) region, use the internal endpoint to establish a secure connection.

-- In the other situations, use the public endpoint.
+- In other situations, use the public endpoint.

 Use DMS to connect to an RDS instance

-For more information, see Use DMS to log on to an RDS instance.
+For more information, see Use DMS to log on to an ApsaraDB RDS for PostgreSQL instance.

-Use a client to connect to an RDS instance
+Use the pgAdmin 4 client to connect to an RDS instance

 - Add the IP address of the pgAdmin client to an IP address whitelist of the RDS instance.
 For more information, see Configure a whitelist for an ApsaraDB RDS for PostgreSQL instance.